Can Arterial Disease be Reversed?

 Atherosclerosis is not a “buildup” of fat in your arteries.

-You might have heard that fatty foods causes arterial fat deposits just like kitchen grease you rinse down the drain, which, over time, builds up to clog the pipe.
+You might have heard that fatty foods cause arterial fat deposits just like kitchen grease you rinse down the drain, which, over time, builds up to clog the pipe.
 When you have a clogged pipe you simply bust through the clog with a plumbing snake or Draino.
 It would make sense to treat your body this way were your arteries anything like the plumbing under your sink.

 But your arteries are nothing like the plumbing under your sink, and using the term “blocked arteries” can be very misleading.
 Why is that?
 Because once you’ve got this misleading image of clogged plumbing in your mind, the router-router treatment (surgery, whether angioplasty or stenting) can seem like a valuable intervention to a prevent heart attacks or strokes.
 In reality, atherosclerosis is not simply a buildup of debris that can be scooped out.
 Atherosclerosis is the result of scar tissue formation within the wall of an artery.
 And so attempting to remove plaque, by way of surgical intervention risks damaging the weakened underlying tissue.